 This drug may also be used to treat Crohn's disease.

-HOW TO USE: Take this medication by mouth with or without food, usually once daily in the morning or as directed by your doctor.
+HOW TO USE: Take this medication by mouth with or without food as directed by your doctor, usually once daily in the morning.

 Swallow the capsules whole.
-Do not chew or crush the capsules.
-Do not take with antacids.
-Doing so can interfere with release of the drug into the colon.
+Do not chew or crush the capsules or take the drug with antacids.
+Doing so can keep the drug from being released properly into the colon.

 Use this medication regularly to get the most benefit from it.
 To help you remember, take it at the same time each day.